“We’re going to Giverny.”

 Eating en route

-I’m vegetarian, so France outside Paris is pretty rubbish for choice (and maybe hopeless for vegans) but, the French do know how to cook.
+I’m vegetarian, so France outside Paris is pretty poor for choice (and maybe hopeless for vegans) but, the French do know how to cook.
 Although much of the time it was the same dish – omelette, chips and salad, they were all very nice.
 Of special mention was the small seaside café at Étaples called Brasserie de la Canch.
-Not only did they have alcohol-free beer, but my herbed omelette was served with gorgeous home cooked fries, a salad of assorted leaves with fresh strawberries and homemade vinaigrette.
+Not only did they have alcohol-free beer, but my herbed omelette was served with gorgeous home-cooked fries, a salad of assorted leaves with fresh strawberries and homemade vinaigrette.
 Tres bien.
-Talking of the City of Light, it’s only an hour’s drive, so you may want to incorporate a visit there.
+Talking of the City of Light, Paris is only an hour’s drive away, so you may want to incorporate a visit there.

-As it is, for an overnight break, I’d strongly recommend a trip to Monet’s Garden.
+As it is, for an overnight break, I’d strongly recommend a trip to Fondation Claude Monet and the pretty village of Giverny.

 The house and garden are open daily from March to early November from 9.30am to 6pm.
 Obviously, double check before booking anything as they do seem to have the odd day or two when they are closed.